hackiftekhar/IQPaywallUI/README.md

 ## License

-IQKeyboardCore is available under the MIT license.
+IQPaywallUI is available under the MIT license.
 See the LICENSE file for more info.